 They’ve striven to encourage biodiversity with the planting of many hedges and for a number of years they were farming their land organically.
 However, in 2013, with milk prices becoming extremely volatile, the Dixons returned to traditional dairy farming.
 This in turn left them with unused land.
 The high initial costs associated with expanding a dairy herd made Terry start looking for other ways of using this surplus land.
 In 2015, Terry met Neil Watkins of Energy Crops Consultancy at a farmers’ club.
 He was very impressed with Neil’s knowledge of the exciting new farming model of SRC Willow plantations.

-As soon as he mentioned that SRC Willow could produce profits of £200 p/acre, my ears pricked up!
+As soon as he mentioned that SRC Willow could produce profits of £230 to £260 per acre, per year, my ears pricked up!
 Since we’ve planted it on land that wasn’t really producing anything, I think it could produce even more!

 Terry was really impressed with Neil;